Fuadqr/RSA-Porous2D/README.md

 ## Scientific use case

 RSA-Porous2D is designed for controlled numerical experiments in pore-scale modelling.
 It is useful when researchers need repeatable geometry sets where porosity, grain-size distribution, throat width, and heterogeneity can be varied systematically.
-Typical applications include CFD, CFD–DEM, particle-transport simulations, numerical verification, sensitivity analysis, and idealised studies of layered or texturally heterogeneous porous media.
+Typical applications include CFD, CFD-DEM, particle-transport simulations, numerical verification, sensitivity analysis, and idealised studies of layered or texturally heterogeneous porous media.

 ## Citation